-The Institute for the Environment at the University of North Carolina (UNC) at Chapel Hill has created this user's guide to assist you in applying the AMET system in your work.
-UNC obtained the MET and AQ portions of AMET separately from EPA, and has integrated the two to create a consistent and integrated AMET package that uses the UNIX C-shell interface to perform both MET and AQ model evaluation and analyses.
-After this integration, we tested the integrated AMET package on multiple environments, and have created this user's guide.
+The Community Modeling and Analysis System (CMAS) Center has created this user's guide to assist you in applying the AMET system in your work.
+CMAS obtained the MET and AQ portions of AMET separately from EPA, then integrated the two to create a consistent and integrated AMET package that uses the UNIX C-shell interface to perform both MET and AQ model evaluation and analyses.
+After this integration, we tested the integrated AMET package on multiple environments.
+After this integration, we tested the integrated AMET package on multiple environments.